AnsImran/Multi_Agent_System/README.md

 ## 🧠 Multi-Agent System with Long-Term User Memory & Self-Corrective RAG

 A modular multi-agent-system designed to integrate seamlessly into e-learning platforms, acting as a smart learning assistant.
-Which consists of:
+It consists of:

 * 🗂 **Supervisor / Router Node** – Directs incoming requests to the most suitable worker / agent / node for processing.
 * 🔁 **Self-Corrective RAG Agent** – Retrieves and generates answers by first searching internal documents.
 If no results are found, it rewrites the query; if still no relevant results appear, it falls back to web search, and finally verifies its own output against sources to combat hallucinations.